 - Skin conditions like acne and psoriasis

 Stress can be a factor in a variety of physical and emotional illnesses, which should be professionally treated.
 You should consult your medical provider if you experience physical symptoms in the above list.
-Brown students can also consult a therapist from Psychological Services for unmanageable acute stress, high levels of anxiety, or depression.
+Brown students can also consult a therapist from Counseling and Psychological Services for unmanageable acute stress, high levels of anxiety, or depression.